karolaannabarta/birdsong_model/README.md

 If you want to run the program you have to run the cycle_facinh.py file for the structured/guided/controlled learning. to get the results of the random learning you have to run the cycle_random.py file.

-If you have any questions, feel free to contact me: karolabarta@gmail.com Thanks!
+If you have any questions, feel free to contact me: bartakarola@caesar.elte.hu Thanks!